georgeoffley/RaccoonsRiseUp/README.md

 - [ ] Map page

 ## Contributing
-Please talk to `valk2023` on Discord for contributing.
+Please have a look at the [projects current issues](https://github.com/valkyrienyanko/RaccoonsRiseUp/issues).
+If you have any questions talk to `valk2023` on Discord.

 ## Credit
 Huge shoutout to [perikiyoxd](https://github.com/perikiyoxd), they helped me figure out a much better approach by utilizing `_Process(double delta)` for accumulating resources per their respective rates.
 If it wasn't for them I would still be using Godot timers going down a very different unneedingly complex path.